-You've built a mobile app and it happens to show some content.
-For example, imagine an app for an online vinyl store; for every record there is a title, description, several photos and an audio sample.
+Imagine an app for an online vinyl store; for every record there is a title, description, several photos and an audio sample.

 Naturally, it makes little sense to store this content inside the app itself.
 Such an approach would lead to some unpleasant consequences: